Safety Relays Explained: A Guide to How It Works

 3. It has at least two inputs that take signals from an OSSD or dry contacts, such as those inside an emergency stop button.

-4. A safety relay sends test pulses along its inputs/outputs to detect faults, such as shorts, to the power source.
+4. A safety relay sends test pulses along its inputs/outputs to detect faults in the wires, such as shorts.

 5. A safety relay detects if dual-channel inputs change state simultaneously.
 This is to detect potentially failed contacts on an external safety device.
 Sometimes, a coded magnetic interlock closed too slowly will make the safety relay think there is a fault due to the two channels not closing simultaneously.